The JavaScript Event Loop, Explained By Working Through It

 Output: 3, 1 - before await, 4 - after calling example, 2 - after await.

 The async function runs synchronously up to the first await.
-Then it yields.
-The calling code continues.
-The continuation after await runs as a microtask once the call stack is clear.
+Then yields.
+Calling code continues.
+The continuation after await runs as a microtask once the stack clears.

 Node.js Has Extra Phases